The benefits of Cams

 Cams either have a single stem (left) that runs from the axle to the sling or a double stem (right) in a U shape.
 Since Wild Country's Forged Friends were replaced by their Technical Friends all single stem cams use a stem which can flex in the direction of load which is applied.
 This is an advantage in horizontal cracks where the stem itself can be loaded over an edge.

 On cams with a U shaped stem, the trigger bar is typically held captive between the two stems.
-This means that the trigger can be pulled with just one finger and the bottom of the U can be comfortably held with a palm, and led to the development of lighter cams.
+This means that the trigger can be pulled with just one finger and the bottom of the U can be comfortably held with a palm.
 However the extra stem does create a wider cam, which limits the width of cracks that it can be used in.
-In recent years, increasingly durable light aluminium alloys have seen all designs of cam get lighter, removing the main advantage of the U-stem, and only the DMM 4CU is now in mainstream manufacture.
+It also limits the ability of the unit to flex when placed in a vertical crack.

 One axle or two?

 For many years every cam had one axle and even when Black Diamond introduced the Camalot, the first twin axle cam, the design was patented and exclusive.
-As of 2010 there is home-grown competition in the form of the DMM Dragon (right), and new model of the Wild Country Friend.
+As of 2010 there is now a competitor in the form of the DMM Dragon (left).
 The advantage of having one axle per pair of lobes is that the more the trigger is pulled, the more the lobes overlap.
 This allows them to fit into smaller cracks than single axle cams of the same lobe size.
 This increase in range means you are more likely to get the right size the first time.

 However a second axle requires more metal, so these cams tend to be heavier.
 Some argue that this extra weight is offset by the fact that you are covering a wider range of crack sizes with less units.
 The other advantage is that the lobes are held captive within the axles so they cannot move beyond their intended range of use.
 When you stuff your rack into your pack or sit on a few cams when setting up a belay, the lobes can move into positions they were not designed to be in putting strain on the trigger cables.